 What is COPD?

-Chronic obstructive pulmonary disease, or COPD, is a group of lung conditions including bronchitis and emphysema.
-They make it difficult to empty air out of the lungs because your airways have been narrowed.
+Chronic obstructive pulmonary disease, or COPD, describes a group of lung conditions that make it difficult to empty air out of the lungs because the airways have become narrowed.

 Chronic = it’s a long-term condition and does not go away